DIDSR/RAMAC/README.md

-Registration-based Automated Lesion Matching and Correspondence (RALMAC) is a tool for identify corresponding regions of interest in imaging data from large longitudinal imaging studies.
+Registration-based Automated Matching and Correspondence (RAMAC) is a tool for identify corresponding regions of interest in imaging data from large longitudinal imaging studies.

 It is originally developed as part of the FDA-Novartis collaboration.